If you haven't already, read the Code of the Ninja: Introduction

 Download the GML scripts and a GMK example of this lesson here.

-Until next time, happy coding, fellow Code Ninjas!
+Next time - Smart Triggers!
+Until then, happy coding, fellow Code Ninjas!

 If you use my code or scripts in your game or engine, no credit is necessary.
 But I'd love to hear about your project if you do!
 Just drop me a comment below, or e-mail me at email@example.com